Sepio Capital LP Acquires 3,008 Shares of Brown & Brown, Inc. (NYSE:BRO)

-Other hedge funds and other institutional investors have also bought and sold shares of the company.
-Norges Bank bought a new stake in Brown & Brown during the 4th quarter valued at approximately $112,050,000.
-Select Equity Group L.P. boosted its position in Brown & Brown by 7.3% during the 4th quarter.
-Select Equity Group L.P. now owns 13,889,579 shares of the financial services provider’s stock valued at $658,505,000 after acquiring an additional 948,514 shares in the last quarter.
-Virginia Retirement Systems ET AL boosted its position in Brown & Brown by 1,489.5% during the 1st quarter.
-Virginia Retirement Systems ET AL now owns 410,100 shares of the financial services provider’s stock valued at $18,746,000 after acquiring an additional 384,300 shares in the last quarter.
-Assenagon Asset Management S.A. bought a new stake in Brown & Brown during the 1st quarter valued at approximately $14,373,000.
-Finally, BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp boosted its position in Brown & Brown by 431.4% during the 1st quarter.
-BRITISH COLUMBIA INVESTMENT MANAGEMENT Corp now owns 364,342 shares of the financial services provider’s stock valued at $16,654,000 after acquiring an additional 295,777 shares in the last quarter.
-69.85% of the stock is currently owned by institutional investors.
+Other institutional investors have also recently bought and sold shares of the company.
+Aviva PLC boosted its position in Brown & Brown by 1.5% during the 4th quarter.
+Aviva PLC now owns 188,786 shares of the financial services provider’s stock valued at $8,950,000 after acquiring an additional 2,789 shares in the last quarter.
+Boston Financial Mangement LLC boosted its position in Brown & Brown by 1.2% during the 1st quarter.
+Boston Financial Mangement LLC now owns 613,416 shares of the financial services provider’s stock valued at $28,039,000 after acquiring an additional 7,361 shares in the last quarter.
+Guggenheim Capital LLC boosted its position in Brown & Brown by 24.4% during the 4th quarter.
+Guggenheim Capital LLC now owns 27,977 shares of the financial services provider’s stock valued at $1,326,000 after acquiring an additional 5,493 shares in the last quarter.
+Price T Rowe Associates Inc. MD boosted its position in shares of Brown & Brown by 0.6% in the 4th quarter.
+Price T Rowe Associates Inc. MD now owns 5,373,447 shares of the financial services provider’s stock worth $254,755,000 after purchasing an additional 29,907 shares in the last quarter.
+Finally, Dimensional Fund Advisors LP boosted its position in shares of Brown & Brown by 2.4% in the 4th quarter.
+Dimensional Fund Advisors LP now owns 1,519,471 shares of the financial services provider’s stock worth $72,027,000 after purchasing an additional 34,996 shares in the last quarter.
+69.85% of the stock is currently owned by institutional investors and hedge funds.

-Brown & Brown (NYSE:BRO) last announced its quarterly earnings data on Sunday, April 25th.
-The financial services provider reported $0.70 earnings per share for the quarter, topping analysts’ consensus estimates of $0.56 by $0.14.
+Brown & Brown (NYSE:BRO) last announced its earnings results on Sunday, April 25th.
+The financial services provider reported $0.70 earnings per share for the quarter, beating analysts’ consensus estimates of $0.56 by $0.14.
+The business had revenue of $815.30 million during the quarter, compared to analyst estimates of $755.74 million.
 Brown & Brown had a net margin of 19.33% and a return on equity of 14.42%.
-The company had revenue of $815.30 million during the quarter, compared to analyst estimates of $755.74 million.
+The company’s quarterly revenue was up 16.7% compared to the same quarter last year.
 During the same period in the previous year, the business earned $0.51 EPS.
-The firm’s revenue for the quarter was up 16.7% on a year-over-year basis.
-As a group, equities analysts expect that Brown & Brown, Inc. will post 1.97 earnings per share for the current fiscal year.
+As a group, research analysts forecast that Brown & Brown, Inc. will post 1.97 EPS for the current fiscal year.

-The business also recently announced a quarterly dividend, which was paid on Wednesday, May 19th.
-Shareholders of record on Monday, May 10th were paid a dividend of $0.093 per share.
-The ex-dividend date of this dividend was Friday, May 7th.
-This is a positive change from Brown & Brown’s previous quarterly dividend of $0.09.
-This represents a $0.37 dividend on an annualized basis and a yield of 0.72%.
-Brown & Brown’s payout ratio is currently 22.16%.
+The firm also recently disclosed a quarterly dividend, which was paid on Wednesday, May 19th.
+Stockholders of record on Monday, May 10th were given a dividend of $0.093 per share.
+This is an increase from Brown & Brown’s previous quarterly dividend of $0.09.
+The ex-dividend date was Friday, May 7th.
+This represents a $0.37 dividend on an annualized basis and a dividend yield of 0.72%.
+Brown & Brown’s payout ratio is presently 22.16%.

-Several research firms have weighed in on BRO.
-Royal Bank of Canada lifted their price objective on Brown & Brown from $48.00 to $53.00 and gave the company a “sector perform” rating in a research report on Tuesday, May 4th.
+A number of analysts have recently commented on the company.
 Raymond James boosted their price target on Brown & Brown from $55.00 to $60.00 and gave the stock an “outperform” rating in a research report on Tuesday, May 4th.
-Morgan Stanley dropped their price target on Brown & Brown from $51.00 to $50.00 and set an “equal weight” rating on the stock in a research report on Tuesday, March 30th.
-Finally, Deutsche Bank Aktiengesellschaft boosted their price target on Brown & Brown from $50.00 to $55.00 and gave the stock a “hold” rating in a research report on Wednesday, April 28th.
-Five investment analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-The company has an average rating of “Hold” and a consensus target price of $53.11.
+Royal Bank of Canada boosted their price target on Brown & Brown from $48.00 to $53.00 and gave the stock a “sector perform” rating in a research report on Tuesday, May 4th.
+Deutsche Bank Aktiengesellschaft boosted their price target on Brown & Brown from $50.00 to $55.00 and gave the stock a “hold” rating in a research report on Wednesday, April 28th.
+Finally, Morgan Stanley dropped their price target on Brown & Brown from $51.00 to $50.00 and set an “equal weight” rating on the stock in a research report on Tuesday, March 30th.
+Five research analysts have rated the stock with a hold rating and four have given a buy rating to the company’s stock.
+The stock presently has an average rating of “Hold” and an average price target of $53.11.

 Brown & Brown Company Profile